gopasspw/gopass/README.md

 In the example above the repository would have been cloned to `$HOME/.password-store-work`.
 Afterwards the directory would have been mounted as `work`.

+Please note that the repository must contain an already initialized password store.
+You can initialize a new store with `gopass init --store /path/to/store`.

 ### Adding secrets

 Let's say you want to create an account.